jaceva/cs105-cache/cache_lesson.md

 ### Checkpoints
 **CP1**

-- Explain the code to be used for the lesson.
-- Run the code, notice the memory can't be found.

 Throughout this lesson you will work with a simulated memory hierarchy.
 Feel free to look around the files, but you will not need to know how everything works.

 The code consists of 3 files: